sowcow/nanoc-oo/README.md

 # nanoc-OO [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/sowcow/nanoc-oo)

-the main idea is to decouple Rules file to classes:
+* the main idea is to decouple Rules file to classes \<link to feature>
-*(examples or features gonna be here)*

-also by default files extensions *are* used to apply filters to layouts and items:
+* by default files extensions are used to apply filters to layouts and items \<link to feature>
-*(examples or features gonna be here)*

-...
+* **pending** (+item).children is filled with children by default; some dsl to assign other children to items; compiling is guided by children tree

 ## todo: